Energy watchdog Ofgem and who they regulate

 In total there are over 60 regulatory bodies in the UK, supervising everything from food (Food Standards Agency) to charities (the Charity Commission).

-It’s governed by the Gas and Electricity Market Authority (GEMA) and funded largely from the fines it dishes out to energy companies.
+Ofgem is governed by the Gas and Electricity Market Authority (GEMA) and funded largely from the fines it dishes out to energy companies.

 Ofgem was established in June 1999 when the functions and operations of the former gas regulator OFGAS (Office of Gas Supply) and former electricity industry regulator OFFER (Office of Electricity Regulation) were joined together.

-With the markets being opened up to competition and households given a choice over their supplier, a regulator was required – step forward Ofgem.
+With the markets being opened up to competition and households given a choice over their supplier, a regulator was required.
+Step forward Ofgem.

 The main objective of Ofgem is to protect consumers of gas and electricity.
 This is how they do it: